 Evaluator quality

-Quantify pass rate, average score, and result distribution per Evaluator
+Quantify pass rate, average score, and result distribution per Evaluator and version.

 Guardrail enforcement